naftalimurgor/ussd-one/README.md

 2. Deploy `ussd.py` and register callback url with ussd app provisioned by provider or a provider like https://africastalking.com/

-3. Access the application through the simulator(see demo video) -create a wallet
+3. Access the application through the simulator(see demo video).
+Functionalities provided include:
+  -create a wallet
   - send ONE
   - check wallet balance

 1. ### USSD application
 This is the dapp portion should drive all the user actions through interactive menu on the phone.
 USSD application is currently hosted by https://africastalking.com/ and is